mla/text-forge/README.md

 the template.

 Templates are compiled into normal Perl methods.
-They can be passed arguments, as you might expect.
+They can be passed arguments, as you might expect:

     print $forge->run(
       \'<% my %args = @_ %>Name is <%= $args{name} %>',